 Around doors and windows, you’ll find insect wings.

 Termite Control: Termite Protection through Ventilation

-temperature and humidity in the mound can help.
+Termites’ mounds help them move air during the day and at night as the temperature changes.Termites’ waste products can cause toxic gas buildup, so controlling the temperature and humidity in the mo and can help.
 Cracks, poorly screened soffit ventilation, and gable vents are all serious entry points for termites.

 Lack of ventilation makes it easy for termites to form colonies and invade your house, where they can cause damage that goes undiscovered for years.
 Chances are there will be no termites in house with adequate ventilation.
 Make sure cracks, vents, screens, and other openings in your house are checked and repaired to prevent termites from getting in.

 Every homeowner faces the problem of termites, and air conditioning (AC), air conditioner, air duct can help keep them at bay.
 However, an air conditioning system alone is not sufficient for termite control.
 It facilitates termite control by building an environment less conducive to them where pests will have little opportunity to thrive.

 Your home will be less attractive to termites if your AC keeps humidity low and prevents moisture from building up.
 Furthermore, AC can help reduce temperatures, making termites less likely to enter termites in house.
 The use of air conditioning won’t completely protect the house from termites, but it can help minimize the risk of an infestation.
 And anything that can help mitigate termite damage can be of great help!